-Let’s face it, all the parts that are dangerous to handle are probably encased with several nuts and bolts and they have a huge red sign “do not open” written across them.
-We are not talking about these, but about part of appliances that are easily accessible and that are subject to wear and tear.
+Let’s face it, all the parts that are dangerous to handle are probably encased with several nuts and bolts, and they have a huge red sign “do not open” written across them.
+We are not talking about these, but about parts of appliances that are easily accessible and that are subject to wear and tear.
 These are the ones that need to be properly maintained.
 That is why simply cleaning home appliances, no matter how thoroughly you do it, is never enough.

 Coils inside the fridge ensure that air flows unobstructed and the refrigerator works properly.
-If they get clogged and dirty in any way, then the unit will use more power to cool, increasing your electricity consumption (and bill).
+If they get clogged and dirty in any way, the unit will use more power to cool, increasing your electricity consumption (and bill).
 Use a simple cloth to remove any debris, dirt or muck that might have accumulated on the coils over time.

 The Kitchen Ventilation

 The main purpose of any ventilation is to pump in fresh outside air.
 Kitchen air vents use the same principle, just the other way around: they pump cooking smells outside.
-Since there is airflow in them, all kinds of particles, most commonly dust ones, get trapped in air vents.
+Since airflow in them, all kinds of particles, most commonly dust ones, get trapped in air vents.
 Not only them, but mould and other hazardous materials can find their way inside.
 This is dangerous because you breathe in this air every time you enter the kitchen.

 The Oven Seal

-Bio: Patrick Adams is a freelance writer and rock-blues fan.
+Author Bio: Patrick Adams is a freelance writer and rock-blues fan.
 When he is not writing about home improvement, he loves to play chess, watch basketball, and play his guitar.
 More than anything, he loves to spend his time in his garage, repairing appliances and creating stuff from wood.